GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv2/linux_hosting/index.md

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/uO9oti7LStDokrnq6d0Q.png",
        alt="Developer Mode is Checked then Click Pack Extension", height="120", width="642" %}

-Specify the path to the extension’s folder in the Extension root directory field then click the **PACK EXTENSION** button.
+Specify the path to the extension's folder in the Extension root directory field then click the **PACK EXTENSION** button.
 Ignore the **Private key** field for a first-time package.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/a0iFUqr8SpjTcIjtXy44.png",
        alt="Specify Extension Path then Click Pack Extension", height="307", width="524" %}

-Chrome will create two files, a `.crx` file and a `.pem` file, which contains the extension’s private key.
+Chrome will create two files, a `.crx` file and a `.pem` file, which contains the extension's private key.

 {% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/sECV1ZYWjipkhNiwwMJv.png",